The Three Test Distributions — t, χ², and F

 F — ratios of variances (ANOVA, the overall F in regression).

 Slide df: t converges to N(0,1) as df→∞, and χ²/F get more symmetric with more df.
-The CLT is quietly doing the work under the hood.
+The Central Limit Theorem is quietly doing the work under the hood.

 ▶ t distribution